A Holistic Nurse’s Guide to Creating a Healing Space at Home

 There is something deeply calming about the presence of water.

 Outdoors, I keep a small fountain running.
-It is not elaborate.
-Just the soft, continuous sound of water moving.
+Just the soft, continuous sound of flowing water.

 Even inside, the memory or echo of that sound seems to carry inward.
 If possible, even a small indoor fountain can bring this same sense of gentle movement and continuity.